EU-PAS-Adherence/EU-PAS-Data-and-Notebooks/README.md

 + `./notebook`
     + This folder contains Jupyter notebooks for some important tasks.
 Read the explanations inside the notebooks for further help.
 + `./output`
-    + This folder contains output data created by the custom `statistic` commands and scrapy spiders
+    + This folder contains output data created by the custom `statistic` commands and Scrapy spiders in this [repository](https://github.com/EU-PAS-Adherence/EU-PAS-Scraper).

 ## Data flowchart
 The following flowchart illustrates the data flow for analysis.
 We used scraped and exported datasets, classifying the outcomes and cancelled studies manually.
 Regular expressions and ChatGPT were **not** used to detect cancelled studies in the final analysis.
 See [here](ema_rwd_commands.md) for additional explanations.